Matveibos/rails_answers_and_guides/git_tutorial.md

 19. How you can combine many commits into one?

         git rebase -i --root
+        or git rebase -i HEAD~n # where n numbers of commit for the merge
         # then change 'pick' to 'squash'
+        # delete message which you don't use
+        # now you can push your changes
+        git push origin master -f
 20. How you can make changing in already pushed branch without commit?

         git add .